Yepoleb/python-a2s/README.md

 * Player counts above 255 do not work and there's no way to make them work.
 This is a limitation in the specification of the protocol.

+* This library does not implement rate limiting.
+It's up to the application to limit the number of requests per second to an acceptable amount to not trigger any firewall rules.

 ## Tested Games

 Half-Life 2, Half-Life, Team Fortress 2, Counter-Strike: Global Offensive, Counter-Strike 1.6, ARK: Survival Evolved, Rust